KirjApp/Frontend/README.md

   - Cypress window opens, start the test by clicking kirjapp.spec.js
   - the browser opens and it shows how the application behaves during the test run
 - OR runt tests from command line with the command: __npm run test:e2e__
   - Note!
-Test run saves a vidoe into the folder cypress/videos/
+Test run saves a video into the folder cypress/videos/

 Frontend project contributors:
 Henri Lahtela